Install Docker

 curl -fsSL https://get.docker.com | sh

-After install, add yourself to the docker group so you don't need sudo for every command.
-Log out and back in for it to take effect.
+Now add yourself to the docker group so you're not typing sudo in front of every command.
+Log out and back in for it to stick.

 # allow your user to run docker without sudo